 Winter, however, is not your dog’s best friend.
 The biggest danger is, of course, cold and unless you have a Husky, Malamute, Newfoundland or something equally furry, then make sure you keep your pooch warm with a doggy coat- Equafleece are probably one of the best on the market

 Another danger is frozen ponds.
 We’ve all seen The Omen 2 and no one wants that kind of end.
-Never let your dog off near frozen ponds, particularly if they like a swim or even if they are prone to drinking from open water.
+Never let your dog off near frozen ponds, particularly if they like a swim or even if they are prone to drinking from open waters.

 What to do if your dog does fall in a frozen pond whilst out dog walking